ddev/ddev/docs/users/developer-tools.md

 ### Command-line Tools in the Containers

 Hundreds of useful developer tools are included inside the containers.
-A few of these are:
+Any of these tools can be used via `ddev exec` or `ddev ssh`.
+A short listing is:

 * MySQL Client (mysql) - Command-line interface for interacting with MySQL/MariaDB.
 * [Drush](http://www.drush.org) - Command-line shell and Unix scripting interface for Drupal.